realgabriele/dali-2022/README.md

 After a mutual interest is shown between a Worker and a Business, the Broker will notify both ends for the new contract.

 # Installation
 Installation instructions:
-no particular information is required in order to install this project, apart from the normal [DALI](https://github.com/AAAI-DISIM-UnivAQ/DALI) instalation instructions.
+no particular information is required in order to install this project, apart from the normal [DALI](https://github.com/AAAI-DISIM-UnivAQ/DALI) installation instructions.

 The project has been implemented and executed on a Linux OS.